 4. You can address allergies and sensitivities

 I have a daughter with nut allergies and a sensitivity to dairy.
-When peanut butter touches her tongue whatever is in her stomach immediately comes up.
+She has a hair-trigger – when peanut butter touches her tongue, whatever is in her stomach immediately comes up.
 If she eats more than a few bits of cheese or drinks milk we know that within a couple of hours – when the bacteria in her large intestine start feasting on undigested lactose – she will be swollen and hurting.
 We are able to control all of this by cooking and eating at home.
 It’s not always convenient but neither is cleaning up vomit.
 (Read my post here on lactose intolerance.)

 5. It can save money